catseye/Chrysoberyl/article/Retrocomputing.md

 **[Apple Befunge][]** is an implementation of Befunge for the Apple II.

+Cat's Eye Technologies' Applesoft BASIC offerings assume that they will be running on an Apple ][+, but will generally also run on an Apple //e.
+Of course, these days, it's more likely you'd be running this software on an emulator instead of a museum piece.

 [AppleWin](http://applewin.berlios.de/) is an emulator for the Apple II, built for Windows, written in C++ and distributed under the GPL.